Picadillo: Costa Rica

 Costa Rican versions always include the name of the vegetable that represents the main ingredient to the dish (potato picadillo, ayote picadillo, etc.) and that is chopped and cooked with bell peppers, onions, stock, herbs and spices.
 It can include some type of protein but that is not essential.
 It is often served with tortillas or rice.

+A variant of the Costa Rican picadillo, picadillo de platano verde, uses green plantains as the main ingredient.

 Cuba

 Cuban picadillo is made with ground beef and includes bell pepper or ají cachucha, onions, garlic, oregano, cumin, bay leaf, tomato sauce, olives, and capers, and is usually sauteed in olive oil and white wine.
 Raisins are a traditional ingredient, but are often omitted according to taste.
 Cuban picadillo is served over long grain white rice or used as a stuffing for papa rellena, empanadas, and pastelitos de carne (meat-filled puff pastries).

+During the Special Period in the 1990s, a famine food variant of the Cuban picadillo emerged, in which the ground beef was substituted with plantain peels.

 Dominican Republic

 In the Dominican Republic, it includes cubanelle peppers, red onions, cilantro, garlic, tomato paste, and lippia, and may include olives, capers, raisins, and hard-boiled egg.
 It is served over rice or used as a filling for pasteles, empanadas, kibbeh, and cabbage rolls.